Home / Products / Optical Glass / Quartz Glass - Fused Silica

 Glass thicknesses

 As high-purity quartz glass is a block glass, there are usually no off-the-shelf standard thicknesses.
-Consequently, the glass thickness must be individually specified and manufactured.
-However, we continuously grind and polish the following glass thicknesses and tolerances to provide our customers with the best availability.
-You can even order these thicknesses with individual dimensions and take advantage of our 48-hour express production:
+Consequently, it must be individually specified and manufactured.
+However, we continuously grind and polish to various glass thicknesses and tolerances to provide our customers with the best availability.
+You can even order these with individual dimensions and take advantage of our 48-hour express production:

 Click on a thickness to start an inquiry: